zalando/opentracing-toolbox/opentracing-proxy/README.md

 ### Tag Propagation

-OpenTracing does not propagate tags to child tags, unless they are explicitly set on the child span.
-Since tags can't be extracted from a span one would need to carry relevant tags out of band from parent span to child span.
+OpenTracing does not propagate tags to child spans, unless they are explicitly set on the child span.
+Since tags can't be extracted from a span one would need to carry relevant tags out of band from parent span to child span by hand.
 That can be a cumbersome task if both locations are relative *far* away from each other, e.g. a servlet filter (parent span) and a client interceptor (child span).

-The `TagPropagation` plugin eases this pain by automatically carrying over certain tags from parent to child tags:
+The `TagPropagation` plugin eases this pain by automatically carrying over certain tags from parent to child spans:

 ```java
 Tracer tracer = new ProxyTracer(original)